-Scope of CFIUS's Jurisdiction
+Scope of CFIUS's Jurisdiction over US Businesses

 The scope of CFIUS's jurisdiction is often ambiguous.
 The ambiguity in CFIUS's regulations, coupled with the fact that CFIUS determines the scope of its own jurisdiction in the first instance - and is afforded significant deference by the courts - means that close questions normally should be resolved in favor of jurisdiction.